 Returns information about the Alloc allocator.
-If Alloc is not a recognised allocator, undefined is returned.
+If Alloc is not a recognized allocator, undefined is returned.
 If Alloc is disabled, false is returned.

-NOTE: The information returned is highly implementation dependent and may be changed, or removed at any time without prior notice.
+Note: The information returned is highly implementation dependent and may be changed, or removed at any time without prior notice.
 It was initially intended as a tool when developing new allocators, but since it might be of interest for others it has been briefly documented.

-The returned information more or less speaks for itself once you have read the erts_alloc(3) man page, but it can be worth explaining some things.
+The returned information more or less speaks for itself once you have read the [erts\alloc(3)] documentation, but it can be worth explaining some things.
 Call counts are presented by two values.
 The first value is giga calls, and the second value is calls. mbcs, and sbcs are abbreviations for, respectively, multiblock carriers, and singleblock carriers.
 Sizes are presented in bytes.
-When it's not a size that is presented, it's the amount of something.
-Sizes and amounts are often presented by three values, the first is current value, the second is maximum value since the last call to erlang:system_info({allocator, Alloc}), and the third is maximum value since the emulator was started.
-If only one value is present, it's the current value. fix_alloc memory block types are presented by two values.
+When it is not a size that is presented, it is the amount of something.
+Sizes and amounts are often presented by three values, the first is current value, the second is maximum value since the last call to erlang:system\info({allocator, Alloc}), and the third is maximum value since the emulator was started.
+If only one value is present, it is the current value. fix\alloc memory block types are presented by two values.
 The first value is memory pool size and the second value used memory size.